-Successful waterproofing to roofs is dependent on a proper assessment and the structure of the building.
+Successful waterproofing in Johannesburg to roofs is dependent on a proper assessment and the structure of the building.

 Since all waterproofing and roofs require maintenance at various intervals, it is recommended that roofs are inspected periodical to prevent future leaks.

 We have repaired and waterproofed many different structures and used many different products over the past 10 years.

 This knowledge qualifies us to correctly assess and solve all waterproofing problems.

 Waterproofing works carry a guarantee of up to 10 years depending on the maintenance schedule.